aaronkai/astro-portfolio/blogpost-drafts/vite-imagetools.md

 description: how to set up vite-imagetools for SvelteKit
 ---

-These cutting-edge frameworks are neat, but the image handling makes you yearn for the the warm blanket of a Gatsby/Next image, doeesn't it?
+I think These cutting-edge frameworks are neat, but the image handling makes you yearn for the the warm blanket of a Gatsby/Next image, doeesn't it?

 Let's see how much of that functionality we can recreate with [vite-imagetools](https://github.com/JonasKruckenberg/imagetools/blob/main/docs/guide/getting-started.md)